ICRAR/ngas/doc/configuration.rst

     Provides authentication information needed to send ``filename`` to ``url``.

-    This function should return an object that can be handled by the ``auth`` keyword argument of requests.reqeusts, which is generally either a string, or an instance of ``requests.auth.AuthBase``. ``None`` can be returned in the case where the authentication is not needed.
+    This function should return an object that can be handled by the ``auth`` keyword argument of requests.requests, which is generally either a string, or an instance of ``requests.auth.AuthBase``. ``None`` can be returned in the case where the authentication is not needed.